IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note: The report status is a critical attribute in a reporting workflow.
 Usually the Report Creator is the only actor that updates the report status.
 Alternative workflows where other content creators modify the report status need to be approached carefully.

-In this diagram, the Report Creator closes the report context after it sent the report status update event.
+In this diagram, the Report Creator closes the report context after it sends the report status update event.
 Recall that this report context was opened by the Image Display.

 > Note: Alternatively, the Image Display can close the report context upon successfully processing the report status update event.
 Both scenarios are valid and which method is used is determined by site configuration of the Image Display and Report Creator.